 Our Sunday Gatherings kick off with our Core Seminars & Kids Gospel Project at 9:45 AM (rear entrance) before our Sunday Worship at 10:45AM (main entrance).
 Our midweek gathering time, which we call Community Groups, gathers Wednesday at 7:00 PM.
 Due to COVID, our community groups have been consolidated to a single group meeting at the church to maintain social distancing (main entrance).
 You can read our full COVID-19 Response, and gathering options here.

-What do services look like?
+What does Sunday morning worship look like?

 What do I wear?